Tekula-Hemanth-Reddy/CRUSHIT/README.md

    - If a button has 0 adjacent buttons, you can't eliminate that button.

 6. **Victory**:
-   - The player wins when no buttons are left to crush.
+   - The player wins when no buttons are left to crush!.